Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 Operational Excellence

-Sometimes, objectives for operational excellence can be too vague, referring to “excellent” or “world-class” processes or “high-performing” teams.
-All of the above goals are specific and tied to various aspects of performance.
+Objectives for operational excellence can be too vague, referring to “excellent” or “world-class” processes or “high-performing” teams.
+All the goals I listed above are specific and tied to various aspects of performance.
 And while you might be tempted to skip over operational excellence goals altogether, it’s important to invest time and resources in this area!
 Efficiency and cost-effectiveness are key to staying competitive, and achieving these objectives can have a positive impact on your company’s growth.

 1. Reduce cost by a certain amount annually: This objective focuses on reducing costs—typically costs within a product or service that is an offering (to make that particular product or service more effective).
 It could also focus on reducing overhead costs across your organization.